-Inslee approves a month of checks after foster-care payments cut off for some
+Inslee approves a month of checks after foster care payments cut off for some

 Advocates hope the state can find a way to financially support the young adults, until a longer-term legislative solution is reached.
 California, for instance, recently adopted a program to send payments to people who left foster care through age 24.

 “What they need is a little more time to step fully into their education and careers, and get their feet fully under them,” Rains said.
-She hopes the funding will be extended to the end of the fiscal year on June 30, 2022, so the state legislature has time to act.
+She hopes the funding will be extended to the end of the fiscal year on June 30, 2022, so the Legislature has time to act.

-Rains also said the legislature last year approved $1.9 million to revamp the services Washington offers to young adults transitioning out of foster care, but the effort has faced delays.
+Rains also said the Legislature last year approved $1.9 million to revamp the services Washington offers to young adults transitioning out of foster care, but the effort has faced delays.

-While they will receive an additional payment, the roughly 320 Washington recipients are technically no longer enrolled in the state’s extended foster-care system, according to a Department of Children, Youth & Families staff notification from Friday.
+While they will receive an additional payment, the roughly 320 Washington recipients are technically no longer enrolled in the state’s extended foster care system, according to a Department of Children, Youth & Families staff notification from Friday.

-Seattle Times reporter Nina Shapiro contributed to this report.
+Staff reporter Nina Shapiro contributed to this report.